 There aren’t too many homes that don’t have a refrigerator inside the kitchen.
 It’s been a must-have appliance for several years now.
 A residential refrigerator stores your food at the optimal temperature, in order to reduce rotting and limit bacteria.
 The process of refrigeration starts by transferring the heat from the interior of the appliance to the outside, by relying on principles of condensation and evaporation.

 The main components of your refrigerator are.
-For questions or service call Arlington Appliance Repair:
+For questions or service call Campbell Appliance Repair:

 The refrigerator compressor is a combination of a motor and a pump, and it’s need for the circulation of refrigerant in the system.